mooltipass/minible/fido2_openssh_from_windows.md

 For information, two files are created when creating your credential:
 > FIDO/U2F OpenSSH keys consist of two parts: a "key handle" part stored in the private key file on disk, and a per-device private key that is unique to each FIDO/U2F token and that cannot be exported from the token hardware.
 These are combined by the hardware at authentication time to derive the real key that is used to sign authentication challenges.

-## Adding the public key to the accepted list on your server
+## Adding the public key to your server
 **Only if you don't have any public keys setup on your server**, an easy way to send your public keys to your server is to type ```scp id_ecdsa_sk.pub <<your_user_name>>@<<your_server_hostname_or_ip>>:~/.ssh/authorized_keys``` on the same git Bash window.

 ## Login into your server with your Mini BLE